The Flintstone Comedy Hour: The Bedrock Rockers

 The music was written by various Screen Gems staffers which, at the time, included David Gates (of Bread) penning the popular "Summertime Girl" and Tony Dancy (of Tony's Tygers) writing "Being With You" with Craig Fairchild & Jackie Mills.
 Mills also wrote "Sunshine Man" with Leonard Pettit and "Yabba Dabba Doozie" with Tom Jenkins.
 The actual group on the recordings were known as The Ron Hicklin Singers, featuring Tom Bahler on lead (he later penned the classic Michael Jackson song "She's Out of My Life"), John Bahler, Jackie Ward and Stan Farber.
 This lineup recorded on hundreds of commercials, TV themes and The Partridge Family recordings.
 Bahler's lead vocals are also prominent in The Love Generation, who issued a few LPs in the late 1960s.

 Episodes

-Each episode contained two shorts featuring the traditional antics and adventures of Fred and Barney and one short featuring Pebbles and Bamm-Bamm with their friends Moonrock, Penny, Wiggy, Schleprock, Cindy and Fabian, and the Bronto Bunch (Bronto, Noodles, Stub and Zonk).
+Each episode contained two "Fred and Barney" segments with one "Pebbles and Bamm-Bamm" segment between them.

+Four new episodes of The Pebbles and Bamm-Bamm Show were aired during the second half of The Flintstone Comedy Hour on September 9 and 16, but episodes were now shortened to two 11-minute segments in one 30-minute episode.